Cloud-HM/pywbem3/README.md

 Dependencies
 ------------
-With Python 2.6+:
+With Python 3.5+:
  * six
-* M2Crypto

-With Python 3.4+:
- * six

-For Python 3.4+, the entire PyWBEM stack is pure-Python!

 Installation
 ------------
-There is no PyPI package or anything yet.
-I've never created one before, but if you'd like one, feel free to contribute!
+There is no PyPI package.
 For now, make a `pywbem` folder in your site-packages folder and put the contents of this repo inside it.

 Documentation
 -------------